browserengineering/book/book/embeds.md

 [^time-memory]: Decoding costs both a lot of memory and also a lot of
     time, since just writing out all of those bytes can take a big chunk of our render budget.
-More generally, images are more expensive than text in a lot of ways.
-They take a long time to download; decoding is slow; resizing is slow; and they can take up a lot of both CPU and GPU memory.
 Optimizing image handling is essential to a performant browser.

 [^html-image-decode]: There's also is an [HTML API][html-image-decode]
     to control decoding, so that the web page author can indicate when